cvilas/grape-old/README.md

 Grape consists of two components, an embedded Target platform and a Supervisor.
 The Target is the computing unit (could be a mobile processor board with sufficient IO, possibly running a hard-RTOS) that implements data acquisition, data processing algorithms and closed loop control.
-The Supervisor is a logical separate unit (could be another computer board or another process) that provides visualisation, tuning, logging and debugging.
+The Supervisor is a logically separate unit (could be another computer board or another process) that provides visualisation, tuning, logging and debugging.
 Multiple supervisor guis can be attached to embedded processes on the Target to allow online parameter tuning, logging, on/off termination and control frequency.
 Key functionalities are efficient IO and good quality visualisation.
-Users extend functionality with algorithms
+Users extend functionality with algorithms.

 C++11 has features that make it much easier to build real-time software, especially the _soft_ variety.
 Given careful usage of the language features, it also benefits design of hard-real-time software that must run at several kHz.
 My inspiration for this project is QMotor - an excellent QNX-based hard-realtime control system developed at Clemson University during my grad school days.
-What I am trying to do here is bring some of the features of QMotor, developed in the c++98 era, to todays standards.
+What I am trying to do here is bring some of the features of QMotor, developed in the C++98 era, to todays standards.
 My design guides are (see docs folder):
 - QMotor 3.0 and the QMotor Robotic Toolkit: A PC-Based Control Platform
 - Design and Implementation of the Robotic Platform
 - NSTX-U Advances in Real-time C++11 on Linux

 ## Design Philosophy

-- A core set of software building blocks for real-time control
+- A core set of software building blocks for real-time control (soft RT, as I do not work on demanding hard real time applications anymore)
 - Unrestricted license (I would love it if this finds applications in schools and universities).
 - Simplicity: Easy to instrument existing software with minimum coding and performance overhead
 - Portability: Linux, Android
 - Lightweight: can be installed on embedded platforms such as Arm-based boards
-- Minimum external dependencies: Depend on stable products such as Qt
+- Minimum external dependencies: Depend on few stable third party libraries such as Qt
 - Message passing architecture as the backbone
   - Publish-Subscribe model
   - Inter-process and interprocessor (distributed across network)